 Dating Someone Who Struggles With Their Mental Health

 According to the National Institute of Mental Health, nearly one in five people suffer from a mental illness.
 Due to the stigma that often surrounds the topic, many individuals who suffer from it may find it harder to date and develop meaningful relationships.
 When they find someone, it is important that he or she is understanding and is willing to build a good relationship, in spite of the condition.
 Dating someone who struggles with their mental health issues may be challenging, but it is possible to construct a healthy relationship with a solid effort and the proper boundaries.
 Following the best guidelines can ensure that both individuals can find the greatest joy and happiness possible while in a romantic relationship.
 If one sees that the person that they are dating with mental illness is getting worse or showing signs of suicidal behavior, it is critical to help them get help immediately.
 Waiting until the other person is comfortable asking for help may never come, so concerned partners should watch closely for warning signs of more serious symptoms.
 You can definitely be in a healthy relationship with someone who has a mental illness but keep an eye out for when things get unhealthy.
-Some of the tell-tale signs that might be seen in unhealthy relationships where mental health issues are present are: Violence (verbal, physical, or sexual), inability to control emotions, hallucinations, disrespect, lack of remorse or empathy for people or animals, and narcissistic behaviors.
+Some of the tell-tale signs that might be seen in unhealthy relationships where mental health issues are present are: Violence (verbal, physical, or sexual), inability to control emotions, hallucinations, disrespect, lack of remorse or empathy for people, or animals, and narcissistic behaviors.
 Let’s learn more about dating someone who struggles with their mental health.